hubotio/hubot/docs/scripting.md

 ## Messages to a room or user

 Messages can be sent to a specified room or user using the messageRoom function.
-For slack rooms, do not put the `#` prefix in front of the room name.

 ```coffeescript
 module.exports = (robot) ->